These arrangements have been developed to smooth transition to future steady-state eligibility to apply for and hold grants in the new grant program.

 Eligibility to apply for an Investigator Grant at each level based on the highest level of NHMRC Fellowship previously or currently held is available here.

-This tool indicates a researcher’s eligibility to apply for funding in Investigator Grants, Ideas Grants and Synergy Grants in the second round of the new grant program.
-Applications for these schemes will open in late 2019-early 2020, for peer review during 2020 and funding commencing in 2021.
-This is deemed the '2020 grant round'.
+This tool indicates a researcher’s eligibility to apply for funding in Investigator Grants, Ideas Grants and Synergy Grants in the third round of the new grant program.
+Applications for these schemes will open in early 2022, for peer review during 2022 and funding commencing in 2023.
+This is deemed the '2022 grant round'.

-To use the tool, select your NHMRC grant portfolio as it will be on 1 January 2021.
+To use the tool, select your NHMRC grant portfolio as it will be on 1 January 2023.
 This will display the grants you may be eligible for, noting that this eligibility is indicative only and may vary based on NHMRC funding rules or other policies.
+Detailed information on eligibility is available in the Eligibility for Investigator, Synergy and Ideas Grant schemes (2022 funding round) document below.

 When using the tool please pay attention to any specific conditions of eligibility stated in the boxes and the footnotes.